Riley229/Two-Hands-Two-Touchpads/README.md

 - `web-interface`: contains the keyboard interface and logic for mapping positional information onto the keyboard.
 - `server`: contains logic for handling remote and web interface connections, and passes remote information to the web interface.

 To run the project, first start the server, then start the web interface on the same device.
-The mobile remote will be executed from a mobile device after the server and web interface are setup and communicating.
+The mobile remote will be run on a mobile device after the server and web interface are setup.

 ### Mobile Remote